okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. Edit the new policy and note that self-service registration is **Allowed** by default.
 For ease of testing and to allow your new user to sign in to the app immediately, clear the **Email verification** checkbox.
 Click **Save**.
 1. Click **Manage Apps** and then **Add an App to This Policy**.
 Add or apply your sample app to this new policy.
 1. [Test your app](#test-your-app) again and note that the text **Don't have an account?** with a **Sign up** link now appears for your app under the Sign-In Widget.
 Click the link to add a user.
-    1. Enter your first name, last name, and email address and click **Sign up**.
+    1. Enter a first name, last name, and email address and click **Sign up**.
     {style="list-style-type:lower-alpha"}
     1. Click **Set up** to add a new password.
 (Click **Set up later** for any other authenticators.)
     You're now logged into the app with the new user's profile.

 Based on other policy configurations, the self-service registration flow may be different or include other authenticators.
 See [Sign-in flows](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-sign-in-flows).

 > **Note:** All new users through the self-registration process receive a welcome email.
 This email activates user access to apps on your dev org and demonstrates ownership of the email authenticator.
+If you complete this process, ensure you're in the same browser window as the application sign-in tab.

 ## Add MFA with a mandatory second factor